-Few major sports are able to offer the drama and entertainment provided by the NFL Divisional races each season.
+Few major sports are able to offer the drama and entertainment provided by the NFL divisional races each season.
 This page will help you find the best bets for your money by identifying the best price for each team at the various legal American sportsbooks with our odds comparisons tables.
-We’ll also offer insight into the 2020 NFL season to help you make the best bets on division winners.
+We’ll also offer insight into the 2023 NFL season to help you make the best bets on division winners.

-On most American legal sportsbooks, you can wager on NFL Division winners by selecting “NFL” at the top of the page.
+At the best sports betting sites, you can wager on NFL Division winners by selecting “NFL” at the top of the page.
 Look for some variation of “Futures” or “Team Futures” and then “Division Winners.”
 This will bring up a list of teams for each division with a few key numbers to focus on: Team odds, percent of the handle, and percent of bets.
 The odds tell you who is favored (favorites have lower numbers) and how much a successful bet would earn you.
 The percent of the handle is the percentage of the total amount of money wagered on one team by the public, and the percent of bets is the percentage of the amount of bets that have been wagered on one team.

-NFL division winner odds 2020
+NFL division winner odds 2023

 How to bet NFL division futures: A winning strategy